-- (1) The voter signature is recommended to be as close as possible to the most currently submitted signature on file for the voter.
-However, Section 99.097(3)(a), F.S. stipulates that the signature on a candidate petition form must be accepted by the SOE as a valid signature if the SOE can determine the signature on the petition form is the voters signature.
-The law does not require the form of the name to be identical. - (2) The voter address should be the address recorded in the voter record for the voter.
-However, Section 99.097(3)(a), F.S. stipulates that if the voter lists an address on a candidate petition other than the voters home address, the SOE shall treat the signature as if the voter had listed the address where the voter is registered.
+- e) The voter signature is recommended to be as close as possible to the most currently submitted signature on file for the voter.
+Section 99.097(3)(a), F.S. stipulates that the signature on a candidate petition form must be accepted by the SOE as a valid signature if the SOE can determine the signature on the petition form is the voters signature.
+The law does not require the form of the name to be identical. - f) The voter address should be the address recorded in the voter record for the voter.
+However, Section 99.097(3)(a), F.S. stipulates that if the voter lists an address on a candidate petition other than the voters home address, the SOE shall treat the signature as if the voter had listed the address where the voter is registered. - g) Candidates are encouraged to continue collecting candidate petitions until the SOE notifies the candidate enough petitions have been verified for the candidate to qualify.
+If enough petitions are not submitted and verified, the candidate will be required to pay the qualifying fee.